Beachport Conservation Park

-Land in the conservation park was first acquired protected area status as a reserve created in 1959.
+Land in the conservation park first acquired protected area status as a reserve created in 1959.
 Land in Sections 5, 31, 32, 40 and 58 of the cadastral unit of the Hundred of Lake George was proclaimed as the Beachport National Park on 19 September 1968 under the National Parks Act 1966.
 On 25 September 1969, the national park was proclaimed as a historic reserve under the Aboriginal and Historic Relics Act 1965.
 On 27 April 1972, the national park was reconstituted as the Beachport Conservation Park under the National Parks and Wildlife Act 1972.

 The conservation park is classified as an IUCN Category VI protected area.
 In 1980, it was listed on the now-defunct Register of the National Estate.